perrfect/monitoring/README.md

 # DESCRIPTION:
 * --h
-    * show information about the monitoring script
+    * shows information about the monitoring script
 * --cpu
-    * show information about use cpu resource
+    * shows information about use cpu resources
 * --memory
-    * show information about use memory and swap resource
+    * shows information about use memory and swap resources